Cannondale: V 4000 (1993)

 The V 4000 was a non-functional full-suspension concept bike that never went into production, yet it caught attention due its futuristic design.
-The frame and the wheels where machined from aluminum.
+The frame and the wheels were machined from aluminum.
 The highlight of the design was the suspension, two single-sided swingarms.
 Cannondale's president at the time, Joe Montgomery, said he would eat his hat if the V 4000 wouldn't be in the shops in the next season.
 Although Cannondale promised additional information later in the year, it was never revealed how the suspension was planned to work.
 The V 4000 was widely considered a show bike for magazines and trade shows, and Montgomery eventually ate his hat.
 The V 4000 was the first in a row of concept bikes Cannondale presented.